-- All land disturbing activities, including all individual or out lots, have been completed and stabilized. - All temporary erosion and sediment control measures have been removed. - An inspector has field-verified project completion. - There is 70% uniform vegetative cover throughout the site.
+- All land disturbing activities, including all individual or out lots, have been completed and stabilized. - All temporary erosion and sediment control measures have been removed. - Local MS4's may have a final inspection requirement. - There is 70% uniform vegetative cover throughout the site.